GLASS Flows: Transition Sampling for Alignment of Flow and Diffusion Models: Additional GLASS discussion

 \subsection{GLASS Flows and reward guidance}

-We explain how guidance aimed at sampling from the reward-tilted distribution as defined in Section~\ref{sec:motivation} can be simply applied to GLASS Flows.
-Recall that to sample from the reward-tilted distribution $p^{r}(x)$ in our setting, the tilted vector field $u_t^r(x)$ can be written in terms of marginal vector field $u_t(x)$ and the value function $V_t(x)$
+We explain how (gradient) guidance aimed at sampling from the reward-tilted distribution as defined in Section~\ref{sec:motivation} can be simply applied to GLASS Flows.
+We first recall the construction for ``standard'' FM and diffusion models and then show how to translate it to guidance for GLASS Flows.

+\paragraph{Guidance for ``standard'' FM models.} Recall that to sample from the reward-tilted distribution $p^{r}(x)$ in our setting, the tilted vector field $u_t^r(x)$ can be written in terms of marginal vector field $u_t(x)$ and the value function $V_t(x)$

 where $c_t=\frac{\dot{\alpha_t}}{\alpha_t}\sigma_t^2 - \dot{\sigma_t}\sigma_t$.
 Equivalently, in the denoiser parameterization

 In practice, $V_t(x)$ and therefore $D_t^r(x)$ is often approximated via \citep{chung2022diffusion}